Breakfast Quesadillas

 four different types of low-carb tortillas

 There are a lot of tortilla options out there now, and I have tried most of them.
 Some are wheat-based and contain gluten, but those taste the closest to a regular flour tortilla.
 Others are gluten-free, made with nuts and seeds.
-And if you want a carnivore-friendly breakfast quesadilla, go with egg crepes or wraps.
+And if you want a carnivore-friendly option, go with egg crepes or wraps.

 • Low Carb Wheat Based Tortillas – these are very similar to flour tortillas but range around 1-6g net carbs per serving.
 They contain gluten.